AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/historical_data/slow_updates_tree/implement_slow_updates.md

 ---
-title: Implement a Slow Updates Tree
+title: How to implement a Slow Updates Tree
 ---

 To learn more about the Slow Updates Tree, go [here](./main.md)